 Except in very urgent cases the preceding shall be specified in more detail in a Fee Agreement to be signed by the client and the attorney, before the latter can start any work.

-As provided by articles L 152-1, L 156-1 and R 156-1 of the French Consumer Code, Client is hereby informed that in case of a conflict under the present Agreement, Client can bring the conflict before the national mediator for the attorney’s profession:
+As provided by articles L 616-1 and R 616-1 of the French Consumer Code, Client is hereby informed that in case of a conflict under the present Agreement, a consumer-client can bring the conflict before the national mediator for the attorney’s profession: